Texas Medicare Advantage Plans

 Here are some facts to consider about Medicare Advantage:

-- Though Medicare Advantage premiums may be low, you will have cost-sharing (copays or coinsurance) for most medical services, such as doctor visits, hospital stays, labwork, MRI scan, and even chemotherapy and radiation
+- Though Medicare Advantage premiums may be lower, you will have cost-sharing (copays or coinsurance) for most medical services, such as doctor visits, hospital stays, labwork, MRI scan, and even chemotherapy and radiation.
+Limitations, copays and restrictions may apply.

-- Medicare Advantage plans sometimes offer extra benefits such as routine physicals and vision care.
+- Medicare Advantage plans sometimes offer extra benefits such as routine vision care or gym memberships

 Common Medicare Advantage Plan Types

-Not sure on choosing a Texas Medicare Advantage plan or which type of Medicare plan is most suitable for you?
-Contact our agency to discuss your options with an experienced agent who is familiar with Texas plans.
-We will help to walk you through some of the more important questions about Medicare Advantage plans in our state, such as whether your doctor is in the plan’s network, and what kinds of copays you might be expected to pay for medical services under your chosen plan.
+Not sure which type of Medicare plan is most suitable for you?
+Contact our agency to discuss your Medicare Part C Texas options with an experienced agent.
+We will walk you through some of the more important questions about Medicare Advantage plans in our state.
+We’ll explain how to find if doctor is in the plan’s network, and what kinds of copays you might be expected.

 A WORD OF CAUTION

 Medicare Advantage plans work very differently from Medicare Supplements.
-Many of these private Medicare health insurance plans require you to use certain networks of doctors, and doctors outside of the network may or may not be covered under your insurance policy.
-Working with an insurance agent to carefully review the benefits offered by a plan will help you ensure it matches your individual needs.
+Many of these private Medicare health insurance plans require you to use certain networks of doctors.
+Your policy may not cover providers outside of the network.
+Working with an insurance agent to carefully review the coverage will help you ensure it matches your individual needs.

 Medicare Advantage plans also have certain enrollment periods, so check with an agent to find out when you can apply.